Introduction to Filters in Photoshop

 Step 30: A dialog box of Fibers will open.
-You can change the Variance and strength of texture from here and once you are done click Ok button of this dialog box.
+You can change the Variance and strength of texture from here, and once you are done, click the Ok button of this dialog box.

-Step 32: A dialog box of Motion Bur will open.
-Set the angle of option as 90 degrees.
+Step 32: A dialog box of Motion Blur will open.
+Set the angle of the option as 90 degrees.

 Step 33: For smoothness, increase the data of the Distance option and click the Ok button of this dialog box to apply the settings.